lchop/Cpp_guide/C++.md

  **********

 ### Multiple_return_values
-Usually a fonction can only return one type (if we want to return a string and an int we have a problem) and if want to return multiple variables of the same type we can use
+Usually a fonction can only return one type (if we want to return a string and an int we have a problem) and if want to return multiple variables of the same type we can use an array but it's not optimized.